 Occasionally, there would be a cellblock shakedown, where guards would toss the cells while the inmates stayed out in the yard for a few hours.
 “You had to grab what you could or they’d throw it away, so I went through this stack of newspapers I had been saving to read.
 And there was a story about Lola, about this woman who feeds the homeless and raises other people’s children,” he recalled.
 He read the article out in the yard and when he got back to his cell he started writing a letter.
 “Lady,” it started, “you got a big heart.”
 He said that God told him to write her and offer any help he could give.
 He could send her leather goods that he and his crew made, assembly-line style with Otis as the designer, and she could sell them and use the money for her mission.

 The youngest of 16 children of Rosie Robinson, Lola Stephens grew up in Lake Charles, La. and cooked with her mom growing up.
 She was raised strictly Pentecostal, but after graduating from Marion High in 1980, she took off on a bus to Hollywood.
 She visited a sister in Austin enroute to stardom and ended up staying.
-“I used to party in this house when it was the Aristocrat Inn,” she said one night recently.
+“I used to party in this house when it was the Aristocrat Inn,” she said one night.
 “But these days everything I do is for the Lord.”
 Lola starts more sentences with “God told me to…” than she does “I …”

 In 2007, Otis got a letter from the City of Austin about his uninhabited house at 1804 E. 12th St. The house was passed to Otis after his father Willie, who owned a Gulf Station on E. 12th, died, and he’d been paying property taxes from prison.
-In the ’90s, the house was rented to someone who, without Otis’ knowlege, ran a drug-dealing operation and there was a danger of having the house torn down in a federal anti-drug program.
+In the ’90s, the house was rented to someone who, without Otis’ knowledge, ran a drug-dealing operation and there was a danger of having the house torn down in a federal anti-drug program.
 But brother Joe was able to save the building, currently valued at just under $300,000.
 By 2007, the house had been vacant for almost 10 years, but the neighborhood was using Otis’ back yard as a dump.
 The city was threatening big fines and inflated removal fees if he didn’t clean it up.
 “I wrote to Lola and gave her the number of a relative who could maybe take care of that, but he never called her back,” Otis said.
 “So Lola hired a couple homeless guys to help her, then jumped the fence because she didn’t have a key, and cleaned the whole thing up herself.
 Ninety bags of garbage!
 And she didn’t know me from Adam.”

 Lola asked if she could visit Otis in prison and he said sure, but made something clear: “I’ve already got a wife.
 And a girlfriend.”
 Otis was married to a former prison guard from the women’s unit in Gatesville.
-Didn’t faze Lola, who never missed a Saturday visit for a year.
+Didn’t faze Lola, who rarely missed a Saturday visit for a year.
 And the two wrote letters regularly.
 In one, Otis wrote “Are you afraid to fall in love with me?”
-Lola dashed off “Hell, no!
+Lola dashed off, “Hell, no!
 Already in love.”
 They were married by proxy in 2008.
 Standing in for Otis was Mr. Lee, the white man who helped Lola get Nubian Queen off the ground in 2004 when she didn’t have a dime.

 “I was done with men, but I’m not gay,” she said.
 “I prayed to God and told him that I wanted to marry his son, and he sent me Otis.”